 Rohit Chopra shares the concerns of the FBI and Congress regarding the Libra currency and offers a solution to the problem.
 In order to compete with private stablecoins and blockchain projects, the government needs to develop its own controlled online payment system.
 Such a state product can satisfy the needs of the population no worse than the Libra project.

-Banks currently charge excessively high fees for transfers, Chopra notes.
+Mr. Chopra notes that banks currently charge excessively high fees for transfers.
 Consumers are dissatisfied with the current situation, and new technological solutions offer more convenient and cheaper products.